l-johnston/npdt/README.md

 # npdt - Experiment with Numpy's new DType

-The first experiment is to create a simple floating point DType called `customfloat` to work through the mechanics of the new API without additional complexity.
+The first experiment is to create a simple floating point DType called `FloatDType` to work through the mechanics of the new API without additional complexity.

 As of 2021-10-24: